Department of Physiology

 Instrument Standardization and Quality Control

-As the Director of the McGill University Life Sciences Complex Imaging Facility we are developing protocols and standards for testing the quality of light microscopes.
-We have developed protocols for measuring laser stability, microscope alignment, resolution, and objective lens quality.
-We are leading world wide studies on instrument quality and publishing detailed protocols enabling microscopists world-wide to validate and maintain their equipment.
-These tests are applied routinely to all of the microscopes within the facility ensuring researchers are working on top performing equipment.
+As the Director of the ABIF and manager of the CIAN and CFTRc light microscopes we are developing protocols and standards for testing the quality of light microscopes.
+This is important for quantitative bioimaging and reproducibility of scientific data.
+We have developed protocols for measuring laser stability, microscope alignment, resolution, objective lens quality and quality of 3D image data stacks.
+We are leading world-wide studies on instrument quality and publishing detailed protocols enabling microscopists to validate and maintain their equipment.

-The facility has 13 state-of-the art light microscopy platforms used by ~150 users from 60 laboratories across Montreal to conduct their microscopy based research.
+Combined the three facilities serve about 200 users from 80 laboratories across Montreal and several from across Canada to conduct their imaging experiments.
 The facility has expertise in many areas including live cell imaging, total internal reflection fluorescence (TIRF) microscopy, fluorescence lifetime imaging microscopy (FLIM), multi-photon microscopy, laser micro-dissection, fluorescence correlation spectroscopy (FCS), image processing and analysis, spectral imaging and high content screening.
-We have also developed and run more than 30 workshops and courses, in collaboration with corporations in the field of light microscopy, including the inaugural Montreal Light Microscopy Course (MLMC) in 2010.
-We are busy planning MLMC 2012 for July 9-20, 2012.
+We have also developed and run more than 80 workshops and courses, in collaboration with corporations in the field of light microscopy, including the international recognized Montreal Light Microscopy Course (MLMC).

 Rajah, A., Boudreau, C.G., Ilie, A., Wee, T.-L., Tang, K., Borisov, A.Z., Orlowski J. Brown, C.M.
 “Paxillin S273 Phosphorylation Regulates Adhesion Dynamics and Cell Migration through a Common Protein Complex with PAK1 and βPIX” Scientific Reports, 9:11430.
 (2019)